Blackjacx/Development/mobile-interview.md

 ### Collaboration

-- [x] Had you ever communication problems with a collegue that simply didn't understand your concern?
+- [x] Had you ever communication problems with a colleague that simply didn't understand your concern?
 How did you deal with this situation?
 - [ ] Please talk about a situation where you had to work together with a complicated colleague.
 How did you deal with that situation?
 - [ ] Describe the best colleague/boss you worked together with.
 What did you like most on this person?
 - [x] Tell us about your most pleasant experience at work and your contribution to it.